The smell of burnt steak hit my nose.

 Because it was over 48 hours prior that my steak-broiling abilities were called out by the piercing sounds of our smoke detectors.
 And while I absolutely appreciated their aggressive desire to want to warn us of the smoke detected in the house, after about fifteen minutes of scouring the house to verify that there wasn’t a real threat happening, opening up windows, waving towels and running microwave vent fans — I was ready for them to quit.

 Eventually our efforts succeeded and we all ate the meal with a little extra dipping sauce to cover the taste of our *ahem* well-done entree.
-But as I tiptoes that heap of laundry across my upstairs hallway and into the kids’ rooms while they slept, I couldn’t believe the smell still lingered.
+But as I tiptoed that heap of laundry across my upstairs hallway and into the kids’ rooms while they slept, I couldn’t believe the smell still lingered.

 My mind quickly went to a place of, “You really burnt that steak—“ remembering how excited I was to try something new for the family and how bummed I was that it flopped.